Search This Blog

 Loss of use coverage compensates you for living expenses including hotel stays, meals, and more should your rental unit be deemed uninhabitable after a storm up to the limit stated on your policy.
 Since natural disasters, fires, and water can sometimes damage a dwelling to the point that a renter is forced to seek alternate accommodations, loss of use coverage could save you thousands of dollars in living expenses that you'd otherwise have to pay out-of-pocket.
 Depending on the policy, loss of use can be either a flat amount between $3,000-$5,000, or it may be calculated based on a percentage of the value of your personal property, which could be worth significantly more.
 Either way, read that portion of your policy to see what is covered, keep all your receipts, and check with your insurer to make sure the place you intend to stay is approved.

 Personal liability coverage helps pay for injuries sustained by your guests or damage done to their property, provided the damage wasn't intentional.
 If you choose to shelter someone other than your family during a hurricane and the guest should get injured, you could wind up being sued.
 If that happens, your renter's policy can include coverage not only for your guest's medical bills, it could also pay for legal fees incurred by you to defend yourself in court.
+If you would like to get a free instant competitive liability quote click here.

 How much coverage do you need?
 That depends on how much stuff you have, which usually entails taking a quick inventory of your possessions.
 This needs to include the value and age of the items, as well as their cost to replace them.
 You'll also need to consider whether some of your possessions are more valuable than others, such as jewelry, art, musical instruments, antiques, or collectibles you currently own.
 Standard renter's policy limits may require you to acquire additional coverage for valuables over and above the stipulated personal property limits.